SimonCropp/GraphQL.EntityFramework/doco/mdsource/configuration.source.md

 snippet: QueryUsedInController

+## Multiple DbContexts

+Multiple different DbContext types can be registered and used.

+### UserContext

+A user context that exposes both types.

+snippet: MultiUserContext

+### Register in container

+Register both DbContext types in the container and include how those instance can be extracted from the GraphQL context:

+snippet: RegisterMultipleInContainer

+### ExecutionOptions

+Use the user type to pass in both DbContext instances.

+snippet: MultiExecutionOptions

+### Query

+Use both DbContexts in a Query:

+snippet: MultiContextQuery.cs

+### GraphType

+Use a DbContext in a Graph:

+snippet: Entity1Graph.cs

 ## Testing the GraphQlController

 The `GraphQlController` can be tested using the [ASP.NET Integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) via the [Microsoft.AspNetCore.Mvc.Testing NuGet package](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Testing).